canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 Success!
 ========

 Congratulations!
-You successfully ran a Multipass VM and used it to encounter and resolve the main scenarios that you might find when you run ``pro fix``.

-..
-Instructions for closing down and deleting the VM
-.. include:: ./common/shutdown-vm.txt
+You have learned about the various scenarios that ``pro fix`` might encounter to be ready to undertand what is happening when using it in a variety of situations.

 Next steps
 ----------

-You have learned about the various scenarios that ``pro fix`` might encounter to be ready to undertand what is happening when using it in a variety of situations.

 There are further options to control what exactly will happen when running ``pro fix``, read about them in: